PixieSR/devops_test_rickmortyapp/readme.md

 # Rick and Morty Application
 ## 1. Overview

-This project fetches data from the "Rick and Morty" public API, filtering characters based on specific criteria, and then exposes this information through a RESTful API.
-Additionally, the entire setup has been packaged into a Docker image and deployed to a Kubernetes cluster using Minikube for demonstration purposes.
+This project fetches data from the "Rick and Morty" public API for characters that are:

+    Species: Human
+    Status: Alive
+    Origin: Earth

+It then stores that data in a CSV file (name, location, image) and exposes a Flask-based REST API with two endpoints:

+    `GET /healthcheck` for checking the application's health `GET /characters` for retrieving the filtered characters in JSON format

 ### What Has Been Done